Computer Games Technology

 What opportunities might it lead to?

-The advanced knowledge and focused research skills you will gain on this course will be beneficial and applicable in a range of technology-related careers.
-Specifically, you’ll be fully equipped to find employment within the computer games industry or other areas where computer games technology is making an impact.
+The specialist knowledge and focused research skills you will gain on the course will be beneficial and applicable in a range of technology-related careers.
+Depending on your project choice, you’ll be prepared to find employment internationally within the computer games industry, or in other areas where computer games technology is making an impact, such as Virtual Reality, Film, Training, Healthcare and Simulation.

 - 1 year full time, 2 years part time